EventHorizon150/Python-Orbit-Sim/README.md

 # Python-Orbit-Sim
 A 2D physics sim for orbits.
 Made using pygame and tkinter.
 High degree of intractability, allowing you to create celestial bodies of a custom mass and velocity within the simulation, select what specifically is displayed, and move the camera.
+High degree of accuracy in simulation, without sacrificing useablity.
+Using vectors and numpy for simulation math.

 ## Setup
 You need to have Python 3, Tkinter, and Pygame installed.
-Run Gravity.py to start.

 Windows:
 ```
+git clone git@github.com:EventHorizon150/Python-Orbit-Sim.git
+cd Python-Orbit-Sim
 pip install -r requirements.txt
 ```
 Linux:
 ```
+git clone git@github.com:EventHorizon150/Python-Orbit-Sim.git
+cd Python-Orbit-Sim
 pip3 install -r requirements.txt
 ```

 ## To run
+Run Gravity.py to start.
 Windows:
 ```
 python gravity.py